Addiction treatment unit

 Addictions are now increasingly common and can affect all of us in some way.
 Making the decision to seek treatment can be one of the hardest decisions a person has to make, not only on a personal level but also with the competing demands of family, work and daily routine.
 This is why The Priory Hospital North London offers a flexible range of programmes to treat both substance and behavioural addictions, designed to meet individuals’ needs and lifestyles.

 A free, confidential initial assessment with an addiction therapist is available to anyone seeking help for an addiction.
 It may be one of the first opportunities you will have of discussing the addiction with a trained and experienced professional therapist.
 During the assessment your current lifestyle will be reviewed and the different treatment options will be discussed, with no obligation to commit.
 If we cannot help, we will always put you in touch with someone who can.

 The addiction treatment programme

-The addiction treatment programme at the Priory Hospital North London is based on the 12-step abstinence model and provides treatment for a wide range of behavioural and substance dependencies including alcohol, drugs, gambling, shopping, sex, food, computer use, exercise etc.
+The addiction treatment programme at The Priory Hospital North London is based on the 12-step abstinence model and provides treatment for a wide range of behavioural and substance dependencies including alcohol, drugs, gambling, shopping, sex, food, computer use, exercise, etc.

 Programmes are also available to treat the more complex and increasingly common conditions such as poly-addictions or dual diagnosis.

-Treatment for most programmes is usually provided on an inpatient basis, typically lasting between four and six weeks.
+Treatment for most programmes is usually provided on an inpatient basis, typically lasting between four to six weeks.
 However, the programme can vary in duration and content to suit individuals’ personal circumstances and lifestyle commitments.